 In a multi-channel world, businesses must be able to present and connect on an array of platforms and devices.
 Enabling business to happen where it needs to in a consistent way doesn’t happen by an accident – it happens with microservices.

 Microservice architecture is a way of building a digital estate where processes are broken down into separate processes driven by small (micro) independent services.
 In business terms, instead of everything being in one big box that does lots of things (e.g. PIM + CMS + CRM + Ecommerce), there are lots of little specialised boxes that are then knitted together through a central hub called middleware.
-This gives a host of benefits detailed in our section WHY MICROSERVICES, but in short introduces resilience, agility, and speed into digital infrastructure.
+This gives a host of benefits detailed further below, but in short introduces resilience, agility, and speed into digital infrastructure.
 This means it can unlock valuable development outputs in a shorter period with the capability to grow and adapt as technology changes, without having to do big re-platform exercises every few years.

 Have you found this page because you are looking for information on headless websites?
 A headless website is often part of a microservice estate but not always.
 Head over to our headless page to find out more.